 Asha Parekh On Staying Single: I Was In Love With A Married Man; Didn’t Want To Be A Homewrecker

-One of the most beautiful yesteryear actresses, Asha Parekh, spoke about her personal life to Verve magazine and revealed why did she choose to stay unmarried.
-Asha, who is 77-year-old, said, "Staying alone was probably one of the best decisions I made.
+One of the most beautiful yesteryear actresses, Asha Parekh, spoke about her personal life to Verve magazine and revealed why she choose to stay unmarried.
+Asha, who is 77 years old, said, "Staying alone was probably one of the best decisions I made.
 I was in love with a married man and didn't want to be a homewrecker so, in retrospect, it was the only choice I had, according to the way I wanted to live my life."

 Despite being an actress, Asha Parekh never paid much attention to romantic affairs and said, "I am a thorough romantic at heart, but I am a realist as well.
 Like the characters I played, I truly felt that there was nothing wrong with a poor man and a rich girl falling in love; an anomaly in those times since a sound bank statement was the cornerstone of every relationship."